Terahertz detection with graphene FETs: photothermoelectric and resistive self-mixing contributions to the detector response: Introduction

-The underlying THz detection mechanism of TeraFETs made from classical semiconductor materials is typically resistive self-mixing (RSM), which is induced in the two-dimensional electron gas (2DEG) of the FET channel \cite{Lisauskas2013,Boppel2012,Ojefors2009,Lisauskas2009} by the THz radiation fed asymmetrically into the channel from source (S) or drain (D) contact.
-This results in rectified drain-to-source current (or voltage) proportional to the power of the THz input signal.
-At low frequencies, the mixing is described by a quasi-static response of the FET, but at high millimeter-wave frequencies and for THz waves, the channel cannot be treated as a lumped element anymore, but rather has to be considered as a nonlinear waveguide.
-The rectification process is then often termed \textit{distributed resistive self-mixing}\cite{Boppel2012} and the efficiency of the rectification by RSM is expected to increase in the THz frequency range due to the development of plasma waves (plasmons) in the gated region of the 2DEG.
+The underlying THz detection mechanism of TeraFETs made from classical semiconductor materials is typically resistive self-mixing (RSM), which is induced in the two-dimensional electron gas (2DEG) of the FET channel \cite{Lisauskas2013,Boppel2012,Ojefors2009,Lisauskas2009} by the THz radiation asymmetrically injected into the channel from the source (S) or drain (D) contact.
+This results in a rectified drain-to-source current (or voltage) proportional to the power of the THz signal.
+At low frequencies, the mixing is described by a quasi-static response of the FET, but at high millimeter-wave frequencies and for THz waves the channel can no longer be treated as a lumped element but must be considered as a non-linear waveguide.
+The rectification process is then often referred to as \textit{distributed resistive self-mixing}\cite{Boppel2012} and the efficiency of the rectification by RSM is expected to increase in the THz frequency range due to the development of plasma waves (plasmons) in the gated region of the 2DEG.